koljapluemer/linguanodon/docs/reference/tasks.md

 ### vocab-try-to-remember

-For vocab with level -1 only. `isOneTime`. do not rate difficulty, do not ask whether to do again.
+`isOneTime`. do not rate difficulty, do not ask whether to do again.
 Prompt: "Try to remember the meaning of this word".
 Can be considered done immmediately.

 ### vocab-reveal-target-to-native